htsrjdrouse/daksh-toolchanger-v2/Klipper/setup.md

 <img width="385" alt="dock2_test" src="https://github.com/htsrjdrouse/daksh-toolchanger-v2/assets/1452651/140b3a0c-c698-452e-826b-00cff503a48f">

 Dock 1 - there is something wrong with the wiring (or sensor) for this one.
+In my case didn't use the correct pin.